bwu99/May2022_homework/README.md

 ## Introduction
-This is for Guzman Energy 2020-21 Winter Full-Time/Part-Time Quant Internship recuriting.
+This is for Guzman Energy 2021 Summer Full-Time/Part-Time Quant Internship recuriting.
 - **Assignment 1-3 are required**.
 Assignment 4 is optional.
 - You can use either R or Python **(Recommended)** for coding.
 - Requirements:
   - create your own github repository for result delivery
   - PDF summary report for each assignment is required.
   - for python, create jupyter notebook file
-- **Due: before November 17th, 2020 5pm ET.** early delivey is welcomed.
+- **Due: before November 17th, 2020 5pm ET.** early delivey is welcomed.Cancel changes
 - Hints:
   - make your code neat and self explanatory
   - in summary report, provide your insights and conclusions